sanatcodes/Noloco-take-home/README.md

 ## Future Improvements

 I realised a little a late that I didn't clearly understand the Options data type.
 I didn't know how to differentiate that from text.
 If I had some more time, I would go through all of the rows in a given column to understand the spread of unique values that are not numerical.
 This would help me get all the potential options.
 Also, find the options array.
+Lastly, I couldn't figure out why integer classification wasn't working.
+Noticed it later when I was preparing for demoing on video.
+Would love to figure out what went wrong there.

 ## Instructions to run the project